Saurabh Sachdeva

 In 2016, he directed a short film Gul which raises a question of priorities and showed at the Kerala International Film Festival.
-In 2017, Saurabh founded his own education and training institute The Actors Truth and theatre group Antarang in Mumbai.
+In 2017, Saurabh founded his own education and training institute, The Actors Truth, and theatre group Antarang in Mumbai.

 Early life

-Saurabh Sachdeva was born on 24 September 1978 in Haldwani.
+Saurabh Sachdeva was born on 24 September 1978 in a Punjabi family in Haldwani, Uttarakhand.
 He studied at Model Sr Secondary School Saket, Delhi.
-In 2001 he joined Barry John's Imago Acting School (now known as Barry John Acting Studio) in 2001 where he started teaching in 2002.
+In 2001 he joined Barry John's Imago Acting School (now known as Barry John Acting Studio) where he started teaching in 2002.
 He worked with Imago Theatre Group until 2003 where he conceived and acted in street plays.
-In 2005, he joined Barry John Acting School in Mumbai where he spent 11 years as an Acting Coach.
+In 2005, he joined Barry John Acting School in Mumbai where he spent 11 years as an acting coach.